Dock connector: 30-pin dock connector

 Apple's proprietary 30-pin connector was common to most Apple mobile devices (iPhone (1st generation), 3G, 3GS, 4, 4S), 1st through 4th generation iPod Touch, iPad, iPad 2, and iPad (3rd generation)) from its introduction with the 3rd generation iPod classic in 2003 until the Lightning connector was released in late 2012.
 Originally, the Apple dock connector carried USB, FireWire, some controls and line-level audio outputs.
 As the iPod changed, so did the signals in the dock connector.
 Video was added to the connector.
 FireWire was phased out of the iPods, which led to a discontinuity in usage of the dock connector.

 As a result of the popularity of Apple's iPod and iPhone devices using the connector, a cottage industry was created of third-party devices that could connect to the interface.
-With the discontinuation of the sixth-generation 160 GB iPod Classic and the iPhone 4S, the last Apple products to feature the original 30-pin connector, the connector was discontinued in September 2014 but the production of 30-pin connectors in India and developing markets still continued until February 2016.
+With the discontinuation of the sixth-generation 160 GB iPod Classic and the iPhone 4S, the last Apple products to feature the original 30-pin connector, the dock connector was discontinued in September 2014 with production of 30-pin connectors in India and developing markets ending in February 2016.